gorbounoff/maui-stocks-mini/readme.md

 ### Navigation Between Two Pages

-When a user taps a company in the list on the main page, the application shows historical data for that company on the second page.
-Let's wrap the main page in a **NavigationPage** to support navigation from the main page to the second page and back.
+When a user taps a company in the list on the main page, the application displays historical data for that company on the second page.
+Let's wrap the main page in a **NavigationPage** to support navigation from the main page to the second page (and back).
 Update the *App.xaml.cs* file as follows:

 ```cs
 using Microsoft.Maui.Controls;